Bredon Homology of Partition Complexes: Mackey functors

 \section{Mackey functors}

-For our work in Section~\ref{section: background on approximations}, we need well-behaved Bredon homology and cohomology transfers for finite covers of $G$-spaces.
-Transfers allow us to construct a canonical initial approximation for Bredon homology or cohomology provided that the coefficients are $p$-constrained (Definition~\ref{definition: p-constrained}).
-To obtain well-behaved transfers, we use coefficient functors that extend to Mackey functors, and this section collects appropriate background.
+To obtain our results, we need to work with Bredon homology theories that behave well with respect to approximation by $p$-subgroups.
+It turns out that the key property required is the presence of transfers for finite covers of $G$-spaces.
+To obtain well-behaved transfers, we use coefficient functors that extend to Mackey functors.
+The first part of this section collects background on Mackey functors; the second part discusses projectivity relative to a collection of subgroups, a key hypothesis for Theorem~\ref{theorem: main theorem}.